 Brine Tank Overflow

-A problem that’s less common, but worth mentioning in this guide, is an overflowing brine tank.
+An overflowing brine tank is another possible outcome if your water softener runs out of salt.
 Air or water leakages will cause a malfunction of your system and an overflow of water in the brine tank will occur.

 The brine float may allow water to continue filling, eventually causing an overflow.
-This may result in water damage in your home if the problem isn’t spotted in time.
+This may result in water damage in your home if you don’t spot the problem early.

-The most obvious issue if you let your water softener run out of salt is that your water won’t be softened.
+The most obvious outcome of allowing your water softener to run out of salt is that your water won’t be softened.

-When limescale gets into your plumbing, it can have an impact on your water flow.
+When limescale gets into your plumbing, it can have an impact on your water flow, reducing water pressure.

 Soap Won’t Lather